Most Americans Think Social Media Companies Are Censoring Their Speech And Political News, Pew Survey Says

 — Pew Research Internet (@pewinternet) June 28, 2018

-Perhaps predictably, those polled whom identified as Republican or as independent conservatives were most convinced that social media censorship takes place regularly, with 85% of this cohort reporting that it was “somewhat likely” or “very likely”.
-However, a firm majority of those respondents that identified as Democrats or leaning in that direction also replied in the affirmative, with 62% also saying it was “somewhat likely” or “very likely”.
+Perhaps predictably, those polled whom identified as Republican or as independent conservatives were most convinced that social media censorship takes place regularly, with 85 percent of this cohort reporting that it was “somewhat likely” or “very likely.”
+However, a firm majority of those respondents that identified as Democrats or leaning in that direction also replied in the affirmative, with 62 perfcent also saying it was “somewhat likely” or “very likely.”

 The results break along partisan lines to some degree, but it is here, where they find confluence, that the data becomes more interesting.
 Drilling down a little bit deeper into another survey question, one in which those polled were asked whether the bias of the technology companies favored liberals over conservatives, conservatives over liberals, or both equally, the Republican and Democrat respondents agreed again, though with less cohesion.